Jakob-98/openai-functools/README.md

 ### Using the Orchestrator

-The orchestrator in `openai-functools` simplifies the task of managing multiple registered functions and automates the generation of OpenAI function descriptions.
+The orchestrator in `openai-functools` simplifies the task of managing multiple registered functions and/or methods and automates the generation of OpenAI function descriptions.
 Below is a guide on how to use it.

 ```python
 from openai_functools import FunctionsOrchestrator